haiiamnikhil/InventoryAi/README.md

 <h2>How to Integrate</h2>

-InventoryAi is build with 2 powerfull frameworks where Angular takes care of the Ui and Django on backend delivers a significant support to provide the best result by rendering the Ai Engine on back.
+InventoryAi is build with 2 powerfull frameworks.
+When Angular takes care of Ui on the other-hand, Django delivers a significant support to provide the best result by rendering the Ai Engine on backend side.

 <h3>Angular</h3>